ess-dive-community/essdive-model-data-archiving-guidelines/instructions.md

 We compiled this set of model data archiving guidelines from a review of existing model archiving practices and also input from land modelers.
 Based on the information we collected, we provide a set of guidelines that can help modelers decide how to organize and archive data from their land model simulations.

 We have organized the instructions into three sections.
-1. [Model data archiving guidelines](#1-model-data-archiving-guidelines): Guidelines for organizing model data files that are associated with a scientific publication
+1. [Model data archiving guidelines](#1-model-data-archiving-guidelines): Guidelines for organizing model data files
 2. [Deciding how to bundle files](#2-deciding-how-to-bundle-files): A decision tree to help users decide how to group files for archive
 3. [File-level metadata](#3-file-level-metadata): A deeper look at one component of the model data guidelines